 How does the Quran bode with Aristotle’s explanation of a natural event?
 For example the Big Bang has a natural scientific explanation, not an esoteric one.
 It rests on certain principles.
 In contrast, for Christianity the science of evolution, otherwise universal expansion, is considered as blasphemy against God’s Creation.
 There is no identifiable natural principle here, only the esoteric.

-Let me qualify this further, by saying, different thinking may not be caused by a difference in brain capacity, there may be many other reasons for difference, including spirituality.
+Let me qualify this further, by saying, different thinking may not be caused by a difference in brain capacity, there may be many other reasons for difference, including societal and spirituality.

 With this view in mind, I would like to believe that spirituality is part of our evolution, not something to be abandoned or attributed to visiting Advanced Beings.

 Do I believe in Von Ward’s proposal?
-I do not know, I am keeping an open mind.
+I cannot say, I am keeping an open mind.

 Many are turning away from the old religions and finding new ones.